PreBit -- A multimodal model with Twitter FinBERT embeddings for extreme price movement prediction of Bitcoin: Multimodal Model for Price Extreme Movement Prediction

-As we can see, FL differs from BCE through the additional factor $-\alpha_t(1-p_t)^\gamma$.
+As we can see, Focal Loss differs from cross entropy loss (CE) through the additional factor $-\alpha_t(1-p_t)^\gamma$.
 The parameter $\alpha$ ranges from 0 to 1 and attempts to tackle the class imbalance directly by amplifying the loss from the minority class.
 It is usually set as the inverse class frequency or tuned on the validation set.
 The parameter $\gamma$ attempts to reduce the loss contributed by high confidence classifications, namely the easy examples, and generally is in the range from 0 to 5 to be effective.
 These parameters prevent the model from being overwhelmed by the easy negatives and enable the model to focus on the minority positives. \citet{lin2017focal} reported that detectors trained with FL showed superior accuracy results compared to state-of-the-art detectors trained with BCE loss.

 \paragraph{Hyperparameters} The model was implemented in PyTorch, and we used the standard Adam optimiser with PyTorch default parameters.
 For the Sequential CNN model, we added L2 regularisation through the Adam optimizer's $weight\_decay$ parameter set at 0.0005 to 0.001 to prevent overfitting.
 A ReLU activation is applied after each convolutional layer.
 A dropout of 0.5 is applied on the first fully connected layer.
 Additionally, ReLU activations are also applied after fully connected layers in the Sequential CNN model.